erikvanappeldoorn/Observable-State-Store/README.md

 # ObservableStateStore

 ## Project information

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 ## Install packages

-Run `npm install` to install all dependency packages from NPM
+Run `npm install` to install all dependency packages from NPM.

 ## Development server